M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 When adding a new matcher, refer to the comments at the top of this file for instructions.

-The project's Jest configuration file calls `JestSetup.js` before the test suite runs.
-This extends Jest's built in matchers with all of the `jest-geojson` matchers and is consistent with how it will get used by other developers in their own projects.

 ### Building

 After installing, run